mapprotocol/map-contracts/lightclients/near/README.md

 This test requires a different setup since it is tested on map testnet.

-We need to first enter a funded account mnemonic in .env file.
+We need to first enter a funded account mnemonic and put it into a newly created .env file.
+The example content for .env file is in env-example.txt.

 ```
 MNEMONIC = test test orphan test illegal father test pupil test forward mammal cinnamon